amethyst/bracket-lib/README.md

 *Note: we don't do that in the example files, we use a relative path - to avoid having nested git repos.*

+Copy all the files from the `resources` directory inside RLTK into your own `resources` folder.
+RLTK needs to be able to load the font file and OpenGL shaders.

 For the simplest possible *Hello World*, your source code (`main.rs`) can look like this:

 ```rust